What Is Boris Johnson's Brother Up To In China?

 Listen to the full interview with Max Johnson, Boris Johnson's brother on our podcast:

 Who is Max Johnson?

-A self-styled China expert, today Max runs his own investment and advisory firm, MJ Capital, which invests in companies looking to sell products or services in China.
+Today, Max runs his own investment and advisory firm, MJ Capital, which invests in companies looking to sell products or services in China.

 But as a young Oxford graduate, Max says his experience of the Far East was limited to Chinatown in London.

 He knew he wanted to pursue a graduate degree, learn a language, and learn about business at the same time.
 While travelling in Russia during his final year at university, he took a train across to Beijing and visited universities there, drawn by China’s fast rate of growth.
 “China was the topic of conversation,” he says.

 Age 22, he had limited work experience for an MBA candidate.
 He deemed most United States business schools out of reach.
 But he was accepted into the Tsinghua-MIT Global MBA Program, a partnership between Tsinghua SEM and MIT Sloan in the US.

 “I think the fact I was the first non-Chinese from the UK and an Oxford grad helped,” he says.
 “They asked me challenging questions about my lack of work experience, but in the end it didn’t count against me.